DanielRSnell/clean-fse-theme/src/blocks/README.md

 # Blocks

 This directory contains custom blocks for the WordPress block editor (Gutenberg).
-Blocks can be created using either Advanced Custom Fields (ACF), Secure Custom Fields (SCF), or Carbon Fields.
+Blocks can be created using either Advanced Custom Fields (ACF) or Carbon Fields.

 ## Block Compiler Option